Product next to service

 Feature scope

-Three properties separate it from a tool that only writes invoices.
+Three qualities separate it from a tool that only writes invoices.

-The delivery and project business and the ongoing service stand on one foundation, not in two separate systems with handover by hand.
+The delivery and project business and the ongoing service rest on one foundation, not in two separate systems with a hand-off in between.

-Hardware and licences sit as line items on document and invoice, with purchase and sale price.
+Hardware and licences sit as line items on documents and invoices, with purchase and sales price.
 No warehouse, no stock, no ERP ballast.

 From service desk to full control: light, office and enterprise are configuration, not data migration.
-The system grows with the house.
+The system grows with the firm.

 Product view

-Licences, managed services and maintenance are rarely bought all at once by a customer.
+Customers rarely buy licences, managed services and maintenance all at once.
 They grow over years, spread across many quotes and orders.
-Anyone who then wants to know how many a customer holds today is searching through lots of individual documents.
+Anyone who then wants to know how many a customer holds today ends up searching through individual documents.

-Anyone who regularly reorders from the manufacturer also sees here what needs reordering.
+Anyone reordering regularly from the vendor also sees here what needs reordering.

 What systems houses gain